What is the free carry-on allowance on Alaska Airlines flights?

 - Passengers confirmed in First Class at the time of check-in.

-- Elite Level Mileage Plan members (and companions traveling in the same reservation).
+- MVP and MVP Gold Mileage Plan members (and companions traveling in the same reservation) and oneworld Sapphire members.

 - 1st, 2nd and 3rd checked bag fees waived: